Jump in One Lower-Tier City’s Land Prices Hints at Sharp Real Estate Recovery

 Official statistics are also showing signs of a property market recovery.
 The decline of new home sales by floor space nationwide in the first quarter of 2019 narrowed to 0.6% year-on-year from a 3.2% decline in the first two months, and property investment grew by 11.8%, the highest in four months, according to NBS data (link in Chinese) released on April 17.

-At the end of 2018, China’s housing ministry has softened some of the language on the property market, allowing different cities to implement different policies based on their own circumstances.
+At the end of 2018, China’s housing ministry reiterated that different cities can implement different policies based on their own circumstances.
 More developed cities like Beijing, Guangzhou, Shanghai and Shenzhen lowered the value-added tax rate and stamp duty on home purchases, while some other cities like Zhengzhou, Harbin, Hefei, Chengdu and Changsha loosened financing requirements on home purchases.

 In addition to the adjustment in local policies, the average national mortgage rate for first-time homebuyers has declined for four straight months, and looks like it will drop again in April, according to data released by Jianpu Technology Inc. last month.